brunopostle/ifcmerge/docs/whitepaper.rst

 We find that tracking of modified, deleted and added SPF IDs is sufficient to characterise the difference between two SPF files.
 Further, tracking SPF IDs allows robust three-way merging of *Native IFC* files, enabling the collaborative branching/merging workflow described above.

-This ability for multiple users to edit the same IFC files asynchronously changes the need for federated files within collaborative design projects.
+This ability for multiple users to edit the same Native IFC file asynchronously changes the need for federated files within collaborative design projects.
-Federation (splitting projects up into multiple files) still has its uses, for example survey scans are used entirely for reference, so there is no advantage to including such data in a design model, and considerable disadvantage.
-Federated design models are still possible if required, indeed git supports third-party repositories included as 'submodules', this way ownership may be distributed in much the same way as before.

-Large single IFC files may cause problems, not because of network or storage issues, since only changes need to be transmitted, but because applications may not be able to open the entire file at once.
-*Native IFC* tools such as BlenderBIM allow 'filtered' opening of IFC files, so a user may choose to only load a subset of the model geometry in the GUI for editing, extending this subset as necessary when access is required for viewing and editing.
-We envisage that this 'filtering', and further enhancements of it will be required to work with very large IFC models.
+Computer resources constrain the maximum practical size of individual IFC files, these constraints will determine the number of files required in a federated BIM model consisting of Native IFC files.
+In a small project it is possible, *though not necessarily desirable*, for all stakeholders to work with a single Native IFC file.

+BIM is not just objects and information, but relationships between this data.
+With a federated model, defining a relationship between elements that exist in separate files is not straightforward.
+For example, spatial containers such as rooms and storeys are typically defined in an architectural model, a federated building services model can't assign equipment to these spaces as a result.
+Native IFC offers solutions to these sorts of problems by putting data where it is needed rather than where software constraints require it to be put.

 `Git-forge services`_ typically have advanced issue tracking, discussion, repository management and automation via continuous integration.
 These features potentially provide a complete replacement CDE (common data environment).
-These Services can be self-hosted using Open Source forges such as Gitea.
+These Services can be self-hosted using Open Source forges such as `Gitea`_.
-Commercial services such as Github offer guaranteed availability, advanced user management and access control for millions of existing users and organisations.
+Commercial services such as `Github`_ offer guaranteed availability, advanced user management and access control for millions of existing users and organisations.

 Continuous integration triggered by 'commit hooks' allows problems and status changes to be tracked and reported automatically.
 Generation of documentation, 2D drawings, schedules etc.. from IFC models can potentially be automated and regenerated automatically for each tagged-release.